What Sellers Should Know Before Choosing a Realtor In Albuquerque

 Pricing Strategy Is More Important Than Many Sellers Realize

-One of the most common mistakes sellers make is selecting the Realtor who suggests the highest listing price.
-While it may feel encouraging initially, overpricing often leads to fewer showings, reduced buyer interest, longer days on market, and increased negotiating pressure later.
+One of the most common mistakes sellers make is choosing the Realtor who recommends the highest listing price.
+An inflated price may sound appealing, but it often results in fewer showings, longer days on market, price reductions, and weaker negotiating leverage.

-Strong pricing strategy involves much more than reviewing recent comparable sales.
-Sellers should work with a Realtor who understands:
+A strong pricing strategy involves much more than reviewing recent comparable sales.
+As a strong local Realtor, I understand:

 - Current buyer activity